Why Gen Z Avoids Labeling Love Relationships

 “Currently, these agreements address some kind of need for sex, intimacy, companionship – whatever – but they don’t necessarily have a long-term horizon,” said Elizabeth Armstrong, a professor of sociology at the University of Michigan in the United States.
 Her research focuses specifically on sexuality and “situations.”

 And people are increasingly adopting this new relationship classification.
-The term situationship began to gain traction in English at the end of 2020, until reaching record Google searches in 2022.
+The term situationship started to gain traction in English at the end of 2020, until reaching record Google searches in 2022.

 According to Armstrong, interest in “situations” is worldwide and independent of ethnicity, gender and sexual orientation.
 The creation and continued growth of this expression, especially among young people, reveals a lot about how Gen Z is redefining the meaning of love and sex differently than the generations before it.